Technology-for-the-Poorest-Billion/2025-Majicom-WaterCooling/interim/Experiment report.md

 Despite the challenges, several conclusions can nonetheless be drawn:

 - Peltier cells require a lot of current and that is more than conventional power systems usually work with.
-Thuis suggests taht the electrical side of the setup will be harder to build and more costly
+This suggests that the electrical side of the setup will be harder to build and more costly
 - Peltier cells require a large amount of cooling.
 It was noted that even at this low power, the cell heated up considerably which reduced the cooling efficiency.
 For such a setup to work a large fan and cooling system would be needed.
 - At the flow rates expected in the kiosk the rate of heat transfer was not high enough.
 This may be partially due to the low power available, but could be at least partially due to not enough heat transfer in the water cooled plate.